-The Basel III accord is a set of financial reforms that were developed by the Basel Committee on Banking Supervision (BCBS), with the aim of strengthening regulation, supervision, and risk management within the banking industry.
+The Basel III accord is a set of financial reforms that was developed by the Basel Committee on Banking Supervision (BCBS), with the aim of strengthening regulation, supervision, and risk management within the banking industry.
 Due to the impact of the 2008 Global Financial Crisis on banks, Basel III was introduced to improve the banks’ ability to handle shocks from financial stress and strengthen their transparency and disclosure.

 Basel III builds on the previous accords, Basel I and II, and is part of a continuous process to enhance regulation in the banking industry.
 The accord prevents banks from hurting the economy by taking more risks than they can handle.

 The BCBS was established in 1974 by the central bank governors of the Group of Ten (G10) countries, as a response to disruptions in financial markets.
 The committee was set up as a forum where member countries can deliberate on banking supervisory matters.
 BCBS is responsible for ensuring financial stability by strengthening regulation, supervision, and banking practices globally.